groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/supported-document-formats.md

 hideChildren: False
 toc: True
 ---

+{{< alert style="tip" >}}

+Need to view files online?
+Try the [GroupDocs.Viewer App](https://products.groupdocs.app/viewer/total) to open DOCX, XLSX, PPTX, and more.

+{{< /alert >}}

-This topic lists file formats supported by GroupDocs.Viewer for .NET and GroupDocs.Viewer.CrossPlatform.
+This topic lists file formats supported by GroupDocs.Viewer for .NET.
 You can use the input below to filter supported formats by extension.

 {{< table-filter placeholder="Start typing to find file format" >}}